 - Entertaining clients

-Non-billable time is hugely important, and your business probably wouldn’t run smoothly or ever develop without it.
+The importance of tracking non-billable time can't be understated; your business probably wouldn’t run smoothly or ever develop without it.
 Understanding where your non-billable time goes can help you:

 Remove expensive inefficiencies

 Admin is a necessary evil of running a company, but it doesn’t have to be a drain on resources.
-By identifying the unbillable tasks that your team spends the most time on, you are better placed to minimise them.
-From using automating timesheet creation and trying out new communication tools, to streamlining lengthy processes and cutting down on redundant meetings, identify and fix the problems that interrupts your team’s productive work.
+By identifying the non-billable tasks that your team spends the most time on, you are better placed to manage them.
+From using automating timesheet creation and trying out new communication tools, to streamlining lengthy processes and cutting down on redundant meetings, identify and fix the problems that interrupt your team’s productive work.
+This is one of the most effective ways to improve your team's utilization.

 Protect time for development

-How much time does your company spend researching and improving its knowledge?
-Do your employees actually have enough time to develop their skills?
-Do you dedicate time each month to attract new business?
+How much time does your company spend on R&D?
+Do your employees actually have enough time to develop their skills or feel they have permission to follow industry news on company time?
+Do you actively protect space to attract new business and reflect on completed projects?
 Tracking non-billable hours shows you exactly how long your company devotes to employee development and business growth.
-You may find you need to rework internal processes to ensure you’re protecting enough time for learning, experimentation, knowledge sharing and pitching to potential new clients.
+You may find you need to rework internal processes to ensure you’re protecting enough time for learning, experimentation, consolidation, strategy, operational improvement and knowledge sharing.

 Get more quality from time

 Tracking time can give you a stronger sense of time’s actual worth and makes you accountable for how you spend it.
 Tracking non-billable time reveals that it’s just as valuable as the time you spend on billable work.
-By understanding how you use time more generally, you discover where you misuse it and where you can get more quality from it.
+By understanding how you use time more generally, you discover where you misuse it and where you can get more quality from it—including how much you switch context in a day or spend time on low-value "shallow" work.